-Email is the best way to contact me (catherine.kishel@ufl.edu or via Canvas email).
-Expect me to respond within 24 hours during the week.
-You can also email me to set up a meeting if you can't make my office hours.
-I am happy to meet at times other than office hours, including via Zoom.
-Also, you should check Canvas and your email for any updates daily during the week.
+Email is the best way to contact me (hailey.donohue@ufl.edu or via Canvas email).
+Expect me to respond within 24 hours during the week (M-F) and 48 hours during the weekend.
+You can also email me to set up a meeting within or outside of office hours.
+Check Canvas and your email daily for course updates during the week.